rpelger/station-finder/README.md

 _*) This port may be merged with `ForFindingStations` in the future, as both expose CONSUMER use-cases._

+In my example here, all the _Driving Ports_ are implemented, i.e. exposed in an central application, the `ChargingStationApp`.
+All Driving adapters (see below) or tests can now call into the ports, via a configured application.
+Configuration is done either in `Main` (for productive use) or in each Test-Case.

 #### Driven
 (see [package](src%2Fmain%2Fjava%2Fcom%2Fcomsystoreply%2Flabs%2Fchargingstations%2Fapp%2Fports%2Fdriven))